Yijunmaverick/UniversalStyleTransfer/README.md

 ## Texture synthesis

 Though the style transfer arouses more interests, texture synthesis is the more essential problem and has more applications.
 By simplying filling the content image with noise, our algorithm becomes purly texture synthesis.
+Different input noise leads to diverse synthesis results.
+Moreover, we can adjust the parameter "-styleSize" as a kind of scale control to synthsize different effects.

 ```
 th test_wct.lua -style YourStyleImagePath -synthesis 1